The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 4. Caffe Vita Bistro Blend

-Caffe Vita’s Bistro Blend (available on Amazon.com) works incredibly well with a French press, as the medium to dark roasted beans yield a robust, smoky, and full-bodied taste that’s not too intense.
+Caffe Vita's Bistro Blend works incredibly well with a French press, as the medium to dark roasted beans yield a robust, smoky, and full-bodied taste that's not too intense.

-Apart from the smoky overtones, this Indonesian, South American, and East African coffee blend offers delicious caramel notes, baking chocolate, and almonds.
+Apart from the smoky overtones, this Indonesian, South American, and East African coffee blend offers delicious notes of caramel, baking chocolate, and almonds.

 These sweet notes perfectly balance the smokiness, making it an ideal coffee type for the mornings or when you want to enjoy something soothing but strong.